TheContentGym/GeospatialAPIs-UP42/Steps/Create-a-workflow-that-includes-the-data-and-one-or-more-processing-blocks.md

  Image type | Optical (true color)/RGB |
  Sensor |SPOT 6/7 |

-For more information on locating such a dataset, See Search in the catalog.
+You can use the Id 30bea695-32c4-41a6-bf42-ea7cde644eb0 of the Tristereo Analytic data set.
+More SPOT 6/7 datasets are listed at: [SPOT 6/7](https://docs.up42.com/tasking/datasets/spot).
+For more information on locating such a dataset, See [Search in the catalog](https://docs.up42.com/developers/api#operation/CatalogSearch).
 ### Sample response
 See file